Optimum basis of finite convex geometry: Convex geometries without -cycles

 Indeed, it follows from Lemma \ref{poset-def} that $\<P,\phi\>$ does not have $D$-cycles.
 It is easy to check also that $y \in \phi(X)$, $X\subseteq P$, implies $y \in \phi(X')$, for some $X'\subseteq X$ such that $y\leq x'$, for all $x'\in X'$.
 From this, the anti-exchange property of convex geometry directly follows.

 \end{proof}

-It was observed in M. Wild \cite{W94} that poset-definable closure systems (called there as $G$-geometries) are convex geometries.
+It was observed in M. Wild \cite{W94} that closure systems of poset type (called there as $G$-geometries) are convex geometries.
 Corollary 15 in the same paper also established that all optimum implicational bases of $G$-geometries have no directed cycles.

 In the terminology of \cite{HK}, also given at the end of section \ref{CG}, prior to Example \ref{notQC}, this is equivalent to say that in such a system, every $\Sigma$-component of any optimum basis $\Sigma$ consists of a single element.